 If you go back to Ben Franklin’s chain of causation, the kingdom wasn’t really lost due to the fault of a blacksmith who skimped on a nail, or a rider who skimped on replacing the horse, or a general who skimped on an army so that the loss of a single rider made a difference, but rather a combination of all of them.

 Mistakes are part of the waters of life.
-You could think of an enterprise as being like a river, with mistakes as wayward currents straining against the banks, continually testing the boundaries, but the wayward currents fall back into place and going with the flow—most of the time.
-Every now and then, those wayward currents wash into one another, coalescing into a mighty torrent that builds into a deluge.
+You could think of an enterprise as being like a river, with mistakes as wayward currents straining against the banks, continually testing the boundaries, but the wayward currents fall back into place and go with the flow—most of the time.
+Every now and then, those wayward currents surge into one another, coalescing into a mighty torrent that builds into a deluge.

 But maybe there were contributing factors.
 Maybe the medication had a misleading label, or was the medication the doctor had ordered, though the nurse should have questioned it, or maybe the pharmacist gave the nurse the wrong dose, and it should have been caught, and maybe the nursing unit was seriously understaffed that night and full of concurrent emergencies and demands.
 Maybe many of these factors were in play simultaneously.
+And maybe the medication had nothing to do with the patient’s death.

-As much as possible, you should analyze the disaster in a way that avoids assigning blame to individuals.
+As much as possible, it helps to analyze the disaster in a way that avoids assigning blame to individuals.
 The inquiry process works better when the participants don’t feel they’re under attack.
 They tend to be more candid that way.
 You get more information.
 It helps when people look squarely at their actions, accepting responsibility for what they have done, even recognizing that it led to, or contributed to, a bad result.
 Those are the kind of people most apt to learn from a mistake.

 It is the sign of a healthy culture when this kind of blameless and candid examination is able to thrive.
 It isn’t easy.
 It runs counter to human nature.